Call Now Request FREE consultation - 1866-758-4529

 Safety Standards and Big Rigs

-The Federal Motor Carrier Safety Administration, (FMCSA), is the federal governmental agency that establishes safety standards and regulations for tractor-trailers.
+The Federal Motor Carrier Safety Administration (FMCSA) is the federal governmental agency that establishes safety standards and regulations for tractor-trailers.
 Compliance with these regulations is the responsibility of inspectors on both the federal and state level.
-Most inspections are done by state inspectors.
+State inspectors do most inspections.
 These inspections often occur on the roadside.

 Commercial Truck Inspection Frequency

 The inspection of commercial trucks operating on U.S. roadways is not uniform.
-By this, it is meant that there is something of a hit and miss aspect to roadside inspections.
+This means that there is something of a hit-and-miss aspect to roadside inspections.
 The safety of semi-trucks is not consistent in the United States.

 Approximately 3.5 million safety inspections occur annually.
 This total includes counts of commercial trucks that get inspected multiple times.